DrMaster7/MBST_CMet/README.md

 ![alt text](www/images/destinos.png)
 - **Carris Metropolitana**

     All data received comes from the Carris Metropolitana API, including the names it gives to the destinations of each line.
-In the case shown, where lines 2772 and 2750 have different names for the same destination (Campo Grande), the result shown comes directly from the data returned by the Carris Metropolitana API, and is therefore not the direct responsibility of the website.
+In the case shown, where lines 2772 and 2750 have different names for the same destination (Campo Grande), the result shown comes directly from the data returned by the Carris Metropolitana API as mentioned, and is therefore not the direct responsibility of the website.

 **“Will there be future updates?”**
 - **Possibly**